arnavs1ngh/notes/docs/Year2/mvc.md

 **C4**

-Can't happen as a 2D matrix of real eigenvalus can't have eigenvalue of 0.
+Can't happen as a 2D matrix of real eigenvalues can't have eigenvalue of 0.

 **Remark 3.5** - *(Meaning of real + imaginary parts of e.vals of A)*